Andrew Vaughn Player Props: White Sox vs. Angels

 Andrew Vaughn At The Plate

-- Vaughn has had an RBI in 21 games this year (39.6%), including 10 multi-RBI outings (18.9%).
+- Vaughn has had an RBI in 22 games this season (40.7%), including 10 multi-RBI outings (18.5%).
 He has also driven home three or more of his team's runs in three contests.

-- He has scored in 19 games this year (35.8%), including multiple runs in three games.
+- He has scored in 20 games this season (37.0%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.